deep2universe/YouTube-Motion-Tracking/README.md

 ![Logo](assets/logo128.png)
 _The logo was designed by a 3 year old girl._

-YouTube™ motion tracking is a Chrome AI extension to visualize videos.
+YouTube™ motion tracking is a Chrome AI extension for animating videos.

 Pose estimation is done with [TensorFlow.js](https://www.tensorflow.org/js)
 Particle animation is done with [Proton](https://github.com/drawcall/Proton)